 What if Christ met Krishna?
-They are two of the greatest teachers of love that the world has ever known.
+Christ and Krishna are two of the greatest teachers of love that the world has ever known.
 Would they speak of love, even make love?
-This delightful possibility is considered here today in honor of Krishna’s birthday or Janmashtami (Aug.
-16, 2014).
+This delightful possibility is considered here today in honor of Krishna’s birthday or Janmashtami (Sept 5, 2015).

 |"Jesus and Lord Rama" by Alex Donis|